-Pembrokeshire is a maritime county on the south-west corner of Wales with the sea on three sides.
-Book Pembrokeshire holiday cottages with sea views or buried deep in the countryside and you will soon appreciate why it is such a beautiful place for a holiday.
+Pembrokeshire is a maritime county on the southwest corner of Wales with the sea on three sides.
+Book Pembrokeshire holiday cottages with sea views or buried deep in the countryside, and you will soon appreciate why it is such a beautiful place for a holiday.
 The National Coastal Path has some of the most beautiful walks in Britain.
-Fishguard is the main ferry port for Ireland and is also a lovely seaside town to break your journey.
-Tenby, just down the coast with its rows of pastel-coloured houses overlooking the harbour, is well worth a visit as are the ancient walls that surround the town.
+Fishguard is the main ferry port for Ireland and a lovely seaside town to break your journey.
+Tenby, just down the coast with its rows of pastel-coloured houses overlooking the harbour, is well worth a visit, as are the ancient walls that surround the town.
 Pembrokeshire is home to the UK’s only coastal National Park.
-Walk the coastal footpath and you will appreciate why it exists.
+Walk the coastal footpath, and you will appreciate why it exists.
 Beautiful clifftop views, stunning sunsets, a veritable riot of wildflowers in spring and summer ensure a holiday overflowing with memorable experiences.